scriptburn/wp-hide-post/readme.txt

 *Release Date - 18 Aug 2017*

-Fixed a bug which was causing hide pages from menu not working Added option to hide post/pages/custom post types from search engines Added test cases
+Fixed a bug which was causing hide pages from menu not working Fixed a bug which was causing hide post in next previous rel link not working Fixed a bug where parameter to a filter was not being passed by reference Added option to hide pages from search engines
+Added test cases